jlamsens/opensysadmins/docs/howtos/factory-reset-cisco2960/index.md

 ```

 ## Clean switch
 Say hi to the wizard.
-Answer "no".
+Answer "no" at the prompt.
 Now just pull the power plug to shutdown the switch, as there is no on/off switch like on e.g. a Cisco 1941 router.

 ``` title='' hl_lines="0"
         --- System Configuration Dialog ---